Jessebeau2001/Liftoff/README.md

 ### How do I get set up? ###

-* Clone the latest version of the GXPEngine master branch (not this repo!!!)
+* Clone the latest version of this repo, the master branch.
-* Open the "GXPEngine.sln" file to open the project using Visual Studio Community (or whichever IDE you prefer)
+* Open the "GXPEngine.sln" file to open the project using Visual Studio Community (or whichever IDE you prefer).

-### Possible improvements (actively) being worked on ###

-* Test: .NET core instead of Mono?

-### I have some ideas for new features!
-Who do I talk to? ###

-* Contact any of the Game Programming teachers (check blackboard for an up-to-date list)
-* You can implement it yourself (following the coding conventions of course) and create a pull request